cmdoret/chalcid_comparative_analysis/README.md

   + [permute](https://cran.r-project.org/web/packages/permute/index.html)

 ## Universal Chalcidoidea Database Web scraper
+### :warning: The NHM website architecture has changed and this web scraper is now deprecated.
+However they now have a built-in browser that allows you to search and download their data without the need for this scraper: https://collections.nhm.org/entomology/catalog-database/
 This Python program allows to automatically retrieve host range, distribution and number of references for a set of desired wasp species on the Universal Chalcidoidea Database, on the London Natural History Museum website.
 The list of families/Genera need to be specified in the source (main_script.py).
 Given a set of species, the script will produce the following:

 - geo_data.csv: Contains summarized distribution data for each species.
 This includes: